domscontent/domscontent.github.io/_posts/2025-05-15-My-digital-diary.md

 <img src="bio-photo.jpeg" alt="Dom's Content" width="100"/>

-> The real purpose of life is to learn to enjoy a little, and tollerate a lot.
+> "The real purpose of life is to learn to enjoy a little, and tollerate a lot." - some wise person (it's true)

 #### I have figure out I can host this for free on github pages<br/>